Perdu/n_scores/README.md

-# n_scores
-The Great N Highscores Archive
+# The Great N Highscores Archive

+A Flask application to run the Great N Highscores Archive.
+See live version here: http://ploudseeker.com:5000/.

+N is a video game released in 2004.
+See http://www.metanetsoftware.com/.

 This repo contains:
 - scripts to automatically download N 1.4 highscores and their demo data into a database,
-- a web application to display all that information in various interesting ways.
+- the Web application to display all that information in various interesting ways.

-N is a video game.
-Please visit http://www.metanetsoftware.com/.

 ## Install